Janak-Joshi6789/janak-joshi6789/README.md

 ## 🚀 About Me

-🎓 I'm a final-year Computer Engineering student with a deep curiosity for all tech things.
+🎓 I'm a Computer Engineering graduate with a deep curiosity for all tech things.
 👨‍💻 Passionate about building solutions that make life easier through technology.
 🌐 Skilled in frontend & backend technologies — including PHP, JavaScript, React, HTML, CSS, and MySQL.
 🧠 Always learning new frameworks, tools, and languages to stay ahead in the tech game.